-- If an overdraft purchase is approved, the fee is usually around $35, though the precise amount varies by bank.
-We provide lots more information, including a list of banks and credit unions with each institution’s overdraft fees and policies revealed, in our article How Much Can I Overdraft My Checking Account?
+- If an overdraft purchase is approved, the fee is usually around $35 per transaction, though the exact amount varies by bank.
+Some banks will waive overdraft fees for certain account types.
+We provide more information, including a list of banks and credit unions with each institution’s overdraft fees and policies revealed, in our article about how much you can overdraft your checking account.

 Unfortunately, it’s difficult to know for sure whether your gas purchase will cause an overdraft since payment policies and hold amounts vary so widely by the gas station and by the bank.
 You should become aware of your account’s overdraft settings by contacting your bank or checking your status online.